BenoitDelec/FadalBazooka.github.io/index.md

 <img src="assets/img/Q1_merged_plot_with_density.png" class = "center">

 The upper series of plots allows to observe changes in sentiment scores when comparing the periods before and after same-sex marriage legalization.
-Contrasts are not always crystal clear. one should pay attention to the fact that these averages curves reflect averages by quote rather than averages by month, which explains why these average lines do not always seem to be the average of the corresponding sentiment curve.
+Contrasts are not always crystal clear.
+One should pay attention to the fact that these averages curves reflect averages by quote rather than averages by month, which explains why these average lines do not always seem to be the average of the corresponding sentiment curve.
 The lower series of plots shows the number of quotes per month, which can be interpreted as a popularity metric.
 This time, contrasts can be much more easily visualized, and a clear trend appears : the popularity of the same-sex marriage topic decreases straight after its legalization.
 On the other hand, conclusions regarding its effect on quotes' sentiment can hardly be assessed as the effect of legalization at large scale does not seem to lead to strong changes.

 -----------------
 ## Which countries' opinions significantly contrast with others ?